People looking for a vacation filled with fun and entertainment in the Midwest usually head out to major cities like Chicago. Who can blame them?

 Even if you don’t dedicate an entire day from your itinerary to the location, it is one of the ideal Schaumburg things to do if you’re going for a slightly laid-back evening.

 3. Check Out Wood Library-Museum of Anesthesiology

 Address: 1061 American Ln, Schaumburg, IL 60173, United States

 For history buffs looking for Schaumburg things to do, visiting the Wood Library Museum of Anesthesiology is the ideal place to go.
 Previously located in Park Ridge, the Wood Library Museum was recently shifted to Schaumburg.

 The most exciting part is easily the collection of anesthesiology equipment.
-It showcases everything from 19th Century masks and inhalers designed for ether and chloroform to modern-day anesthesiology instruments.
+It showcases everything from 19th-century masks and inhalers designed for ether and chloroform to modern-day anesthesiology instruments.

 Besides that, the exhibit also presents a comprehensive timeline for the field.
-This shows crucial milestones like the first public demonstration of modern anesthesia in 1846 by surgeon John Collins and dentists William Morton.
+This shows crucial milestones like the first public demonstration of modern anesthesia in 1846 by surgeon John Collins and dentist William Morton.